san4b0t/tp/docs/UserGuide.md

 3. Only the company name is searched.

-4. Job Application copmanies matching at least one keyword will be returned (i.e. `OR` search). e.g. `Morgan` will return `J.P.
+4. Job application companies matching at least one keyword will be returned (i.e., `OR` search). e.g. `Morgan` will return `J.P.
 Morgan`, `Morgan Stanley`

 Examples: